mohitpai/journey-optimizer.en/help/using/email/aem-templates.md

 1. In the **[!UICONTROL Template properties]** window, click the **[!UICONTROL Manage access]** button to assign custom or core data usage labels to your template.
 [Learn more on Object Level Access Control (OLAC)](../administration/object-based-access.md)

-1. To further personalize your AEM template and add custom personalization to your content, click **[!UICONTROL Edit content]**.
+1. To further personalize your Experience Manager template and add custom personalization to your content, click **[!UICONTROL Edit content]**.
 This will allow you to easily make changes and tailor the template to your specific needs.
 [Learn more](get-started-email-design.md)

     >[!NOTE]
     >